 If you would like to serve on any of the committees, please review the Guidelines for Applying to League Committees and complete the online application.
 Applications will be reviewed each summer for the new academic year.
-For questions about the application process, please contact the Committee Staff listed on the Members and Meetings page.
-Applications will be reviewed within three weeks of the application's closing date.
+For questions about the application process, please contact the Committee Staff listed on the Members & Meetings page.

 Advisory Committee on Education Services